gabriel-villeda/VeraProject/README.md

 # VeraProject
-This is a project for a website/app
+This is a project for a website/app for plant identification